 I will always recall the first time I set foot in Positano.
-Like you, I had read the blogs (or travel articles, as they were so quaintly called in the distant past!), I had looked at many photographs in printed guides and brochures ….
+Like you, I had read the blogs (or travel articles, as they were so quaintly called in the distant past!), I had looked at many photographs in printed guides and brochures for things to do in Positano ….
 But, truly, nothing really prepared me for the dazzling reality that is this picturesque destination town on Italy’s Amalfi Coast.

-My trip to Positano followed the general route – a flight into Rome followed by a leisurely rambling drive along the Italian coast, stopping at Naples and Sorrento and eventually arriving to my villa haven perched above Positano.
-The sun was setting over the Tyrrhenian Sea, the pretty houses and villas of the town were bathed in a golden light and the bougainvillea hung over terraces like exotic jewels.
+My trip to Positano followed the general route – a flight into Rome followed by a leisurely rambling drive along the Italian coast.
+Enjoying a stop at Naples and Sorrento, before eventually arriving at my villa haven perched above Positano.
+The sun was setting over the Tyrrhenian Sea, the pretty houses and villas of the town were bathed in a golden light and the bougainvillaea hung over terraces like exotic jewels.
 I had found paradise.

 Things To Do In Positano